hal/elemento/README.md

 For each constructor parameter you can define an abstract accessor method which returns the dependency and does not accept parameters.
 The generated code will implement these methods.
 Please make sure that parameters are passed to the auto-generated constructor in the same order the corresponding accessor methods are defined in the file.
 Take extra care that the order remains valid if you refactor your code!

 ## PostConstruct
 Since templated classes cannot have a constructor it's possible to annotate a method with `javax.annotation.PostConstruct`.
-This method will be called from the generated constructor **after** all initialization steps (element mapping, handlebars).
+This method will be called from the generated constructor **after** all initialization steps (element mapping, expressions).
 So it's safe to use the abstract accessor methods and data elements from the initialization method:

 ```java
 @Templated("Todo.html#todos")